SUPER ELMARIT R 15mm

 - Distortion: Super-Elmarit is up to 2%, Super-Elmar is up to 4%

-Apart from the Super-Elmar, there are very few prime lenses with a focal length of 15mm that cover the 35mm format, such as the Zeiss Distagon 15mm ZM, Voigtlander Super Wide Heliar 15mm (1999), and Carl Zeiss Hologon 15mm (1972) for rangefinder cameras, and, excluding the Zeiss Distagon 15mm F3.5 series for SLR cameras, the new Zeiss Distagon 15mm F2.8 and the LAOWA 15mm F4 WIDE ANGLE MACRO (2016).
+Apart from the Super-Elmar, there are very few prime lenses with a focal length of 15mm that cover the 35mm format, such as the Zeiss Distagon 15mm ZM, Voigtlander Super Wide Heliar 15mm (1999), and Zeiss Hologon 15mm (1972) for rangefinder cameras, and, excluding the Zeiss Distagon 15mm F3.5 series for SLR cameras, the new Zeiss Distagon 15mm F2.8 and LAOWA 15mm F4 WIDE ANGLE MACRO (2016).

 As for the wider 14mm range, Sigma has released several 14mm prime lenses for SLR cameras in the past, with the 14mm F1.4 DG DN | Art | being the pinnacle.
 For mirrorless cameras, several manufacturers offer lenses such as the Sony FE 14mm F1.8 GM G Master (2021), Samyang 14mm F2.8, and Pergear 14mm F2.8 II.